Ammalgam-Protocol/docs/docs/developer-guide/contracts/libraries/Saturation.sol/library.Saturation.md

 of the tree cover the sat space in increasing order.
 Each account with a position has a price at which its LTV would reach LTVMAX, which is its liquidation (=liq) price.
-To place a debt into the appropriate tranche, we think of each debt and its respective collateral as a serries of sums, where each item in the series fits in one tranche.
+To place a debt into the appropriate tranche, we think of each debt and its respective collateral as a series of sums, where each item in the series fits in one tranche.
 Using formulas above, we determine the number of ticks a debt would cross if liquidated.
 This is considered the span of the liquidation.
 Using this value we then determine the start and end points of the liquidation, where the start would be closer to the prices, on the right of the